ncotic/ultrakarel-video/README.md

 - A new-ish Python (latest recommended, but it's probably fine as long as it supports shutil and the other requirements)
 - cv2-python
 - Pillow (Python Image Library)
+- ffmpeg

 # Instructions
 Create a new folder, put `videoconvert.py` into it, and download your video.
+Download an ffmpeg binary from [ffmpeg.org](https://ffmpeg.org/download.html) and place the "ffmpeg" file into the folder with the script.
 Run `videoconvert.py` from the folder you created and follow the instructions.

 ## Note
 The script does resize your video to a square so its recommended to crop it beforehand unless you are fine with a little bit of squish or stretch.